Connecting HubSpot

 Rizer reads your HubSpot user list so it can assign owners to recycled deals and new opportunities.
 When you re-engage a deal, you select which rep should own it — Rizer needs to know who your reps are.

-What Rizer Cannot Do
+What Rizer cannot do

 It’s worth noting what these permissions don’t include: